 Once you are a leader, you can assign other leaders within your parish’s account.

 Step 3: Onboard your learners

-As mentioned earlier, everyone who will access the videos and do the tasks will need their own individual account.
+As mentioned earlier, everyone will need their own individual account.

 Again, consult the signup instruction guide for creating new accounts.